pingswept/me30-website/content/logistics/projects.md

 But what is that little arrow/bump thing with pins 2 and 3?

 That's trying to tell you that when the jack is empty (i.e. no plug inserted), pins 2 and 3 are connected together.
 When you insert the plug, the barrel pushes on the bump at the end of the pin 2 contact, which bends it away from the pin 3 arrow, breaking the connection to pin 3.
 It's so that you can detect whether there's a plug inserted or not, which can be useful for battery-powered systems.
-You don't need to implement that feature on your regulator board.
+You don't need to implement that feature on your regulator board; you can just use pins 1 and 2.
 {{< /hint >}}